The Reform Environment

 Our first evaluation focussed on how the Queensland Child Protection Commission of Inquiry reforms have been implemented across the first three years.
 Some of the key findings include:

 - The reform program introduced considerable changes to the child and family support system, and early evidence suggests that new policies, practices and services are functioning as intended.
 We need to stay on course and continue working together to embed the changes and allow time for the benefits to be realised.

 - The continuing over-representation of Aboriginal and Torres Strait Islander children, young people and families in the child protection system is an ongoing concern that requires additional attention.

 Our future program-level evaluations will focus on how the outcomes of the reform program are being achieved.

-The purpose of these studies was to hear from local partners about how the reform program is being implemented in these locations, and to learn about early evidence of what's working for children, young people and families, and why.
+As part of our system evaluation work, we conduct place-based studies in locations across Queensland to hear from local partners about how the system is working in these locations, and to gather evidence of what's working for children, young people and families, and why.

-You can view the summaries of the key findings for each location below:
+You can view the summaries of the key findings for each study below.

 We also conduct regular surveys to understand what the community thinks about the child protection and family support system, and to gather the perspectives of the frontline child protection and family support workforce about practice and capability issues.